 10. Turing's birthplace in Maida Vale is commemorated with a blue plaque

-Turing's parents originally lived in India, as his father was a member of the Indian Civil Service, but on discovering they were to have a child, they looked to return to the UK as they want their children to grow up in England.
+Turing's parents originally lived in India, as his father was a member of the Indian Civil Service, but on discovering that they were to have a child, they returned to the UK as they wanted their children to grow up in England.

-They moved to Maida Vale and it was here that Turing was born on 23 June, 1912, with the site now commemorated by a blue plaque on the house (pictured below).
+They moved to Maida Vale and it was here that Turing was born on 23 June 1912.
+The site is now commemorated by a blue plaque (pictured below).

-There is also a plaque on his home in Wilmslow, Cheshire, marking his time in the building.
+There is also a plaque on his home in Wilmslow in Cheshire marking his time in the building.

 Geoengineering on the sea floor near glaciers would form a new ice shelf to prevent melting

 Alterations in capillary blood flow can be caused by body position change

 Curiosity rover is in 'normal mode' but not transmitting scientific data back to base

 NatWest outage comes a day after Barclays' IT systems shut out customers and staff